edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 ### Getting the 6in4 tunnel

 Next we need a service provider delivering us the termination or such a tunnel.
-The easiest way to achieve this is via Hurricane Electric's <a href="https://tunnelbroker.net/" target="_blank">Tunnelbroker service</a>.
+The easiest way to achieve this is via Hurricane Electric's [Tunnelbroker service](https://tunnelbroker.net/).
 Within a few minutes you get a 6in4 tunnel this way.
 Figure 1 shows an example of the details for a 6in4 tunnel provided by Hurricane Electric.